fommil/fpmortals/manuscript/wip.md

   object MagnoliaDecoder {
     type Typeclass[A] = JsDecoder[A]

-    private case class Fail(msg: String) extends Exception with NoStackTrace def combine[A](ctx: CaseClass[JsDecoder, A]): JsDecoder[A] = {
+    // FIXME jon is going to fix this https://github.com/propensive/magnolia/issues/118 private case class Fail(msg: String) extends Exception with NoStackTrace def combine[A](ctx: CaseClass[JsDecoder, A]): JsDecoder[A] = {
       case obj @ JsObject(_) =>